RetroFloppy/transformenator/readme.txt

  * Added a file extractor for CTOS file archives (a little like tar files in CTOS)

- * Added a new transform for Easyscript for C64
+ * Added new transforms: Easyscript for C64, and a DEC word processor

+ * Updated transforms: Wordperfect 4.2, Displaywrite

 Transformenator introduction:
 =============================